 The Security Coordination Committee, which is comprised of senior managers from across the agency, plays an important role in supporting privacy within the organization.
 It assists and advises in the development of appropriate policies, procedures and programs, including training and awareness programs.

-The Information Management Division (IMD) is mainly responsible for providing advice on the application of the legislation, policies and directives related to privacy.
+The Office of Privacy Management and Information Coordination (OPMIC) is mainly responsible for providing advice on the application of the legislation, policies and directives related to privacy.
 It ensures proper safeguards are in place to mitigate or eliminate any risks of improper use or disclosure of information as well as measures to ensure the integrity and availability of the information.

-IMD provides Statistics Canada employees with sound direction on the protection of information in their daily activities.
-Through awareness campaigns, its intranet site, and its questions mailboxes, IMD is an information source and reminder of the importance of compliance with agency directives.
+OPMIC provides Statistics Canada employees with sound direction on the protection of information in their daily activities.
+Through awareness campaigns, the IM Portal on the ICN, and its questions mailboxes, OPMIC is an information source and reminder of the importance of compliance with agency directives.